-- Teachers and Teaching Assistants readily available to discuss issues and concerns - Greasby Pastoral Support Services and Next Step cards to support children either individually or in groups with emotional issues, to promote self- esteem and to develop social skills. - Person centred planning.
-In addition to their support plans, all children who are placed on the SEND register have a one page profile, written in consultation with the pupil and parents/carers, indicating how best to support them in school.
+- Teachers and Teaching Assistants readily available to discuss issues and concerns - Direction to support services with outside agencies - Information on our website detailing where further support can be obtained - Greasby Pastoral Support Services and Next Step cards to support children either individually or in groups with emotional issues, to promote self- esteem and to develop social skills. - Person centred planning.
+In addition to their support plans, all children who are placed on the SEND register have a One Page Profile, written in consultation with the pupil and parents/carers, indicating how best to support them in school.
 These are shared with all adults involved with the child at school to enable them to consistently support their learning and emotional wellbeing.
-One page profiles may also be written pupils for pupils who are not on the SEND register where it is thought to be helpful. - Clubs and extra adult supervision at lunchtime to support children who find these situations challenging. - If a pupil has a medical need then a detailed Health Care Plan is compiled with support from the School Nurse where appropriate, in consultation with parents/carers. - All of our staff have basic first aid training and a number are fully qualified first aiders or paediatric first aiders.
-In agreement with parents and carers, medicines can be administered in school but only where a signed medical consent form is in place to ensure the safety of both child and staff member. - A number of staff are trained in how to use a defibrillator and school now has one on the premises. - Positive handling is used as a last resort to support a child's behaviour and only when the child is putting themselves or others at risk.
+One Page Profiles may also be written pupils for pupils who are not on the SEND register where it is thought to be helpful. - Clubs and extra adult supervision at lunchtime to support children who find these situations challenging. - If a pupil has a medical need, then a detailed Health Care Plan is compiled with support from the School Nurse where appropriate, in consultation with parents/carers. - All our staff have basic first aid training and a number are fully qualified first aiders or paediatric first aiders.
+In agreement with parents and carers, medicines can be administered in school but only where a signed medical consent form is in place to ensure the safety of both child and staff member. - A number of staff are trained in how to use a defibrillator and school now has one on the premises.

+• Positive handling is used as a last resort to support a child's behaviour and only when the child is putting themselves or others at risk.